It all began in 1902

 Jacobi Press establishes his business as the premiere tailor to the continuous influx of Yale University students.
 Obtaining one's first J. Press suit becomes a rite-of-passage for any underclassman.

-In 1914, J. Press opens a permanent location at 262 York Street which remains the flagship in New Haven to this day.
-The location is currently under renovation and will reopen in 2020.
+In 1914, J. Press opens a permanent location at 262 York Street which remained the flagship in New Haven until 2013, when a winter snow storm compromised the building structure and the building had to be demolished.

 After sustaining the business through the first World War, experiencing embargo on British goods, Jacobi manages to keep the business active by becoming a certified Military tailor by stocking and applying regulation R.O.T.C. insignia.